vigetlabs/microcosm/docs/api/presenter.md

 }

 DOM.render(<PlanetsPresenter repo={ repo } />)

+// <p>Mercury, Venus, Earth</p>
 ```

+Presenters accept a `repo` property; an instance of
-In the example above, the `PlanetsPresenter` will extract a list of
+Microcosm.
+Here, `PlanetsPresenter` extracts a list of planets its given
-planets from the Microcosm instance provided to it via the `repo`
-prop.
-This is available as state, which the Presenter can send into a
-child component.
+Microcosm and stores it within `this.model`.

+Presenters track their Microcosm instance for changes, keeping
+`this.model` in sync.

 ## Receiving Actions